All Saints Anglican Church

 Description of Historic Place

-Character-defining elements of All Saints’ Anglican Church include:
+Key elements that define the dominant site character of All Saints Anglican Church include:

 Theme - Category and Type

 - Religious Institutions

 Function - Category and Type

 Location of Supporting Documentation

 RM of Franklin 115 Waddell Avenue East Box 66 Dominion City MB R0A 0H0

 Cross-Reference to Collection